 After a long period of uncertainty regarding LGPD’s implementation, the Brazilian Senate issued an amendment which accelerated the LGPD’s effective date, setting an immediate effective date upon enactment of the amendment on August 27, 2020.
 According to Art.
-62 of the Brazilian Federal Constitution, the amendment is now under review by the President for approval or potential veto.
-If the President either approves or does not veto the bill by September 16, 2020, the bill will become law and will take immediate effect.
+62 of the Brazilian Federal Constitution, the amendment was under review by the President, and became effective on September 18, 2020.

 While the LGPD’s implementing regulations have yet to be released, and administrative enforcement has been delayed until August 2021, private lawsuits and public prosecutor actions based on the LGPD’s main provisions may be possible as soon as the law takes effect.

 Who does the LGPD apply to?